Privacy Compliance Policy - Road Map For CIO's and CSO's

 - The right to equal service and price, even if they exercise their privacy rights.

-The policy contains text that can be used immediately.
+In addition, the policy contains text that can be used immediately.
 For example::

 General Policy Statement